Table of Contents[Hide][Show]

 If your body has the beneficial microbes (microscopic bacteria) that can metabolize the oxalate into a safe substance for the body, then eating spinach is fine.
 The problem is, not everyone has the microbes to metabolize oxalates.

 It is different for every person.
 What’s healthy for you may not be healthy for someone else.

-To err on the side of caution, go for a low oxalate diet instead.
+To err on the side of caution, go for a low oxalate diet of fruits and veggies (not included on this list), whole grains, and low fat dairy products instead.